Home » Our School » Exam results and performance data » Exam Information

 You must check your individual timetable and see the Exams Officer if you’re unsure of what to do.
 If you think there is a clash on your timetable that has not been resolved, please see the Exams Officer immediately.

-The main locations for exams are the dining hall and C block, please check the exam notice board carefully as exams can be held in any room in school.
-Some students will have taken mock exams in smaller rooms, including rooms in J block and meeting rooms.
-We will endeavour to sit you for your public exams in the same rooms as your mocks but this may not always be possible.
+The main locations for exams are the main hall, E block, and upstairs in sixth form.
+Please check your timetable carefully as exams can be held in any room in school.
+Some students will have taken mock exams in smaller rooms, and although we will endeavour to sit you for your public exams in the same rooms as your mocks this may not always be possible.

 Morning exams will start at 9am

-Exams are supervised by a team of invigilators who are external staff who you will be familiar with from the mock exams.
+Exams are supervised by a team of invigilators who you will be familiar with from your mock exams.
 Some students, who have access to a scribe, reader, etc. may have their exam invigilated by a member of the school’s learning support team.
 A roving invigilator will also visit these rooms and may stay in the room for part of the exam.

 Students are expected to behave in a respectful manner towards all invigilators and follow their instructions at all times.